andrefgmpinho-cmd/incident-response-winring0-case-study/README.md

 # 🛡️ Incident Response Case Study – WinRing0 Abuse

+## 🎯 Executive Summary

+This case study documents a real-world incident involving persistent malware execution on a Windows system.

+The system showed repeated antivirus detections (WinRing0-related), but the threat persisted across reboots.
+Through behavioral analysis using Sysinternals tools, the root cause was identified as a legitimate application leveraging a vulnerable driver.

+The infection was successfully removed without requiring OS reinstallation by identifying and eliminating persistence mechanisms.

+---

+## 🧠 Key Skills Demonstrated
+- Malware analysis (userland + driver abuse)
+- Incident response and root cause identification
+- Use of Sysinternals tools (ProcMon, Autoruns)
+- Persistence analysis (Scheduled Tasks, WMI)
+- Practical troubleshooting in a real-world environment

+---

 ## 📌 Overview
 This repository documents a real-world malware investigation involving persistent payload execution via a vulnerable driver (WinRing0) on a Windows system.